kauppie/sliceutils/README.md

 Counts the number of occurrences for each element.
 Requires slice elements to be `comparable`.

+### >> _Generate_

+Generates a slice of the given length.
+Slice elements are generated using the provided argument function.

 ### >> _Intersection_

 Calculates a intersection set between two slice sets.